samestep/website/src/blog/random-integers/index.md

 {{fdrBits}}

-As you can see, while the red curve can be up to double the height of the blue curve at a given point, the green curve is never greater than the blue curve plus 2 bits.
+As you can see, while the red curve can be up to double the height of the blue curve at a given point, the green curve is never more than 2 flips above the blue curve.

 Now you know not only how your computer rolls dice, but also how it _could_ roll dice even better.
 But... look at the shape of that graph.
 Kinda weird, right?
 Doesn't it just tug at your brain and make you want to understand it a bit more?